Guite/zikula-action/README.md

 **Required** Specifies the Zikula version which should be used.
 Must be one of the following options:
   - `ZK30` - Targets the last stable Zikula 3.0.x version.
-  - `ZK3DEV` - Targets the last unstable Zikula 3.x version.
+  - `ZK3DEV` - Targets the last unstable Zikula 3.x version (Git branch).
   - `ZK20` - Targets the last stable Zikula 2.0.x version.
 This is the default value.
-  - `ZK2DEV` - Targets the last unstable Zikula 2.x version and may include changes for the next upcoming 2.x core release.
+  - `ZK2DEV` - Targets the last unstable Zikula 2.x version (Git branch).
+  - `ZK15` - Targets the last stable Zikula 1.5.x version.
+  - `ZK15DEV` - Targets the last unstable Zikula 1.5.x version (Git branch).

 ### `base_dir`